 Disadvantages of LLC

-Though LLC owners are allowed to avoid federal taxes, but your business may end up paying more than that if it would be in a different model.
-It entirely depends upon on the nature of your business and your state’s personal income tax requirements.
+Though LLC owners are allowed to avoid federal taxes, your business may end up paying more than that if it would be in a different model.
+It depends entirely upon the nature of your business and your state’s personal income tax requirements.
 Hence, working with a tax lawyer is recommended when planning your business and forming your LLC.

 Cannot Go Public